House lawmakers ask Apple, Amazon, Facebook and Google to turn over trove of records in antitrust probe

 His Republican counterpart, Rep. Doug Collins, added: “This information is key in helping determine whether anticompetitive behavior is occurring, whether our antitrust enforcement agencies should investigate specific issues and whether or not our antitrust laws need improvement to better promote competition in the digital markets."

+Apple, Amazon and Facebook did not immediately respond to requests for comment.
+Google declined, pointing to prior statements by Kent Walker, its senior vice president of global affairs.
+“We have always worked constructively with regulators and we will continue to do so,” he said earlier this month.

-The demands from House Democrats and Republicans add to the antitrust pressure on Silicon Valley, as regulators around the country begin to question whether tech giants threaten innovation, smother new start-ups and result in higher prices or worse online services for consumers.
+The demands from House lawmakers add to the antitrust pressure on Silicon Valley, as regulators around the country begin to question whether tech giants threaten innovation, smother new start-ups and result in higher prices or worse online services for consumers.

 On Monday, attorneys general from nearly every U.S. state and territory announced an investigation into Google, focusing initially on the online-advertising machine that powers its search engine and bottom line.
 The company is also facing a probe by the Department of Justice, part of a broad look at the competition issues posed by the tech industry.
 State and federal authorities each have issued Google formal legal demands for records related to their investigations.